 At the beginning of the hero’s journey, he or she encounters a supernatural guide.
 Merlin helped Arthur, Obi-Wan tutored Luke Skywalker, and the Good Witch of the West advised Dorothy.
 I pull this important piece out of the hero’s journey because it is a key element to search for in your personal history when considering the hero archetype for yourself.

 Have you had the assistance of one or more gifted teachers, gurus, or guides of this world or another?
 Has a loved one come from the other side to visit in a dream and show you the way?
 Has someone with uncanny wisdom been there at just the right time?
-You don’t have to know a witch or a wizard to name the hero archetype in your Sacred Contract, but you do have to know what it’s like to get help that defies reason from an especially gifted mentor.
+You don’t have to know an actual witch or a wizard to have the hero archetype, but you do have to know what it’s like to get help that is supernatural from an especially gifted mentor.